Phillies rally past M's in 9th

-SEATTLE -- Andrew Knapp drove in the go-ahead run with two outs in the top of the ninth inning as the Philadelphia Phillies rallied to defeat the Seattle Mariners 5-4 Wednesday afternoon at Safeco Field and sweep the two-game series.
+Andrew Knapp drove in the go-ahead run with two outs in the top of the ninth inning as the Phillies rallied to defeat the Seattle Mariners 5-4 and sweep the two-game series.

-Tommy Joseph tied it leading off the ninth against Seattle closer Edwin Diaz (2-3), hitting a 3-2 pitch over the Phillies bullpen in left field for a solo home run.
-The blast was his 13th of the season to tie Aaron Altherr for the team lead.
+Tommy Joseph tied it leading off the ninth against Seattle closer Edwin Diaz (2-3), hitting a 3-2 pitch over the Phillies' bullpen in left field for a solo home run, his 13th of the season -- tying Aaron Altherr for the team lead.

 After striking out the next two batters, Diaz walked Cameron Perkins and then balked him to second.
-Knapp then lined a single into right field to score Perkins.
+Knapp came up and lined a single into right field to score Perkins.

+Knapp said his approach changed during the at-bat, after Perkins reached second.

+"I wanted to try to get something to drive into the gap, but when he got to second I was just trying to get him in," Knapp said.

 The Phillies (26-51) won a road series for the first time since April 18-20 against the New York Mets and posted a road sweep for the first time since June 27-29, 2016, at Arizona.